helm/helm-www/content/en/blog/helm-at-kubecon-eu-25.md

 ## Helm Sessions from the Community

-Aside from sessions with our Helm maintainers, there are several talks from the cloud native ecosystem that touch on Helm so be sure to check these out as well ~
+Aside from sessions with our Helm maintainers, there are several talks from the cloud native ecosystem that touch on Helm – be sure to check these out as well ~

 * [Project Lightning Talk: Stir to Combine: Creating Porter Mixins - Sarah Christoff, Maintainer](https://sched.co/1tcws) // Tuesday April 1, 2025 @ 16:07 - 16:12 BST // Platinum Suite | Level 3
 * [Poster Session: Helmless (PS 06): Fast Serverless Deployments Without the Overhead of Kubernetes and Terraform - Michael Reichenbach, 1KOMMA5°](https://sched.co/1txDf) // Wednesday April 2, 2025 @ 13:30 - 14:30 BST //  Level 1 | Hall Entrance N8-N9 | Poster Pavilion